Search for $K^+$ decays to a muon and invisible particles: Introduction

 with $x=(m_\mu/m_K)^2$, $y=(m_N/m_K)^2$ and $\lambda(1,x,y)=1+x^2+y^2-2(x+y+xy)$.
 The factor $\rho_\mu(m_N)$ increases from unity at $m_N=0$ to a maximum of 4.13 at $m_N=263$~MeV/$c^2$, and decreases to zero at the kinematic limit $m_N=m_K-m_\mu$.
 Assuming that the HNL decays exclusively to SM particles, its lifetime in the mass range $m_N<m_K$ exceeds $10^{-4}/|U_4|^2~\mu$s, where $|U_4|^2$ is the largest of the three coupling parameters $|U_{\ell 4}|^2$ ($\ell=e,\mu,\tau$)~\cite{bo18}.
 Therefore under the above assumption, and additionally assuming conservatively that $|U_{\ell4}|^2<10^{-4}$, the HNL can be considered stable in production-search experiments.

-A hypothetical scalar or vector hidden sector mediator $X$ with mass $m_X<m_K-m_\mu$ and coupling preferentially to the muon can be produced in $K^+\to\mu^+\nu X$ decays.
-The existence of such a light mediator offers a solution to the muon $g-2$ puzzle that also accommodates dark matter (DM) freeze-out~\cite{kr20}.
-Within these scenarios the $X$ particle is expected to decay promptly with a sizeable invisible branching fraction.
-In the case of a vector mediator, gauge invariance requires the decay $X\to\nu\bar\nu$.
-In the light DM freeze-out model, the decay $X\to\chi\bar\chi$ is expected, where $\chi$ is the DM particle.
+A new light gauge boson has been proposed as an explanation to the muon $g-2$ anomaly~\cite{gn01}.
+A particular scenario, which also accommodates dark matter (DM) freeze-out, involves a scalar or vector hidden sector mediator $X$ coupling preferentially to the muon.
+This mediator is expected to be produced in $K^+\to\mu^+\nu X$ decays with an estimated branching fraction of ${\cal O}(10^{-8})$ in case $m_X<m_K-m_\mu$, and is expected to decay promptly with a sizeable invisible branching fraction~\cite{kr20}.
+In the light DM freeze-out model, the $X\to\chi\bar\chi$ decay is expected, where $\chi$ is the DM particle.

 The $K^+\to\mu^+\nu\nu\bar\nu$ decay occurs within the SM at second order in the Fermi constant $G_F$, and the expected branching fraction at leading order in chiral perturbation theory, ${\cal B_{\rm SM}}=1.62\times 10^{-16}$~\cite{go16}, is experimentally out of reach.
 The strongest upper limit to date, ${\cal B} (K^+\to\mu^+\nu\nu\bar\nu)<2.4\times 10^{-6}$ at~90\%~CL, has been established by the BNL-E949 experiment~\cite{ar16}.